pdimens/gust/README.md

 cd gust   # enter the gust directory conda env create -f .other/gust_env.yaml
 ```
-This will create a new environment called `gust`, which can be activated by
+This will create a new environment called `gust` containing all the software dependencies.
+Activate the environment with:
 ```bash
 conda activate gust
 ```